dicoder4/Escape-Room/README.md

 - If the maze/player feels laggy, tweak `CustomPainter.shouldRepaint` to listen for state changes.
 - No secrets in the repo, please!
 For big files, use Git LFS.

-_License: add one if you’re publishing this for the world to play._

 ---